Kentucky residents reminded to use 811 to mark the spot and avoid digging dangers

 4. Respect the marks and dig with care - Markings are completed using paint or flags according to the standard color code system.
 If you have any questions, you should contact the appropriate utility directly.

 LG&E customers should contact 8-1-1 before they dig.
-KU customers can click here to see if they need to call 8-1-1 or KU directly based on their location.
+KU customers can visit the company website to see if they need to call 8-1-1 or KU directly based on their location.